Marriage license application and instructions are available on the Health Analytics & Vital Records website.

 Manual of Transcript Procedures (TF-410) 374 KB

 Court proceedings are recorded using CourtSmart and FTR software.
 CourtSmart recordings include the software required for playback and transcription.
-For FTR recordings, visit the FTR website and select "Downloads" to get a free copy of FTR Player Plus.
-Free registration required.
+For FTR recordings, visit the FTR website and choose a player to download.
+Free registration may be required.

 NOTE: The court system does not provide transcription services to the general public.
 Audio recordings are available through the Clerk's Office at the court location where the hearing took place.

 Administrative Appeals - Instructions for Administrative Agencies is an addendum to the Alaska Court System Appeals Manual which outlines the procedures administrative agencies should follow in the event of an appeal of its decision.

 Under Alaska law, a pay check may not be issued to a trial court judge until the judge has filed an affidavit affirming that no matter referred to the judge has been uncompleted or undecided for more than six months.
 AS 22.10.190(b) & AS 22.15.220(c).
 This provision is known as "the six-month rule.”
 The following "rules” or protocols are used to determine when a matter is under advisement and subject to the six-month rule.
 These protocols were adopted by the presiding trial court judges in 2002 to provide direction to the programmers who were developing management reports for the new trial court case management system (CourtView).

 (A) Motions.
 A motion is under advisement and subject to the six-month rule after the last of the following events:

 (B) Decisions Following Trial.
 When a matter is taken under advisement following trial, the six-month rule begins to run on the last day of trial.
 If the judge requests supplemental briefing following trial, the six-month rule begins to run after that briefing has been filed and any oral argument or hearing has been held.